 Ideas for treating your house for red mite.

-There are numerous products out there that will treat poultry houses but what can you use in your house?
+There are numerous products out there that will treat poultry houses and I break these down into different categories in the ultimate guide I wrote. but what can you use safely in your house?

 Well, in commercial poultry houses, red mite are treated with pesticides, although there is growing concern that some mites are becoming resistant and different types of pesticide are used to try to prevent this from happening.

-Chilling the mites, as suggested by Laura, leaving her heating off over the winter may stop them reproducing and feeding but I don’t believe it will kill them – they can survive in a poultry house outdoors over the winter.
+Chilling the mites, as suggested by Laura, leaving her heating off over the winter may stop them reproducing and feeding but they can survive in a poultry house outdoors over the winter and it takes extreme temperatures to actually kill them.

 Newcastle University are testing different essential oils since these contain chemicals toxic to pests.
 For example, linalool from lavender is toxic to red mites.
 Their latest research shows that red mite mortality rates decrease with time – so the oils need to be fresh to work.
 My granddad used to hang fresh Lavender bunches in his pigeon loft and I thought it was to keep the loft smelling fresh!